 Originally published in 2013 at bible.org

 There is a wealth of biblical learning resources online taught by some of the most skilled teachers.
-As a Pastor it can be intimidating to know that each week my message can be compared to more talented and better resourced teachers.
-As I have worked to sharpen my teaching skills, I have learned to live within my God given capabilities and only compare to God’s word itself.
+As a Pastor, it can be intimidating to know that each week, my message can be compared to more talented and better-resourced teachers.
+As I have worked to sharpen my teaching skills, I have learned to live within my God given capabilities and avoid unproductive comparison.
 Here are a few of my take aways about effectiveness in teaching scripture.

 1. Be Biblical- God’s word is living and active.
 We preach it to see lives changed.
 Whether verse by verse or verse with verse the bible should be the focus.
 Using solid biblical hermeneutics by studying the literal, historical and grammatical context of the passage will prepare you well.